Thomassky28/Chatty_App/README.md

 Chatty App
 =====================

-A minimal and light dev environment for ReactJS.

 ### Project Description

 Many of the web applications that you use today have real-time functionality where the user does not have to reload the page in order to see updates.
 Major examples of these include Slack, Twitter and Facebook.